kishkash555/biu/Dissertation/literature.md

 ### Factorization
 * Not all authors agree on the effectiveness:
+    * $U$ and $V$ "cannot be trained together"
+    * $U$ as a "feature bank"
-    * one paper argues that $U$ must to be predetermined by network designer
+    * Predetermined by network designer
-    * Training together: works only for very shallow networks
-    * Image processing seems to favor any "smooth" $U$
+    * or pretrained
+* In image processing, "smooth" $U$'s work well.

-* This approach performed worst in the benchmark conducted by the _Hashing Trick_ authors.
+This approach performed worst in the benchmark conducted by the _Hashing Trick_ authors.

 ---